mariam-and-cindy/predicting-programming-languages/README.md

 - remove unnecessary stopwords

-- remove non-english records (some repositories are written in other languages altogether)

-- remove any records where the readme contents was null or empty
+- remove any records where the readme contents were null or empty

 - Split the data into 3 datasets - train/test/validate - used in modeling